 - White-noise machine

 You could also try classical music or a "heartbeat soundtrack" next to the crib.

 Calm Your Baby’s Senses

-- Swaddle her snugly in a comfy blanket.
+- Swaddle him snugly in a blanket.

 - Lay him across your lap and gently rub his back.

 - Put a warm water bottle on your baby's belly.

 - Soak him in a warm bath.